 The government represents an element of command in the U.S. economy.
-Government accounts for about one third of all economic activity.
-In addition, government regulates the private economy in a number of areas including antitrust, workplace safety, zoning, food safety, illegal activities, and so on.
-Elements of tradition or custom would include our style of dress, our choice of occupation similar to that of our parents, and our fierce adherence to the English system of measurement rather than the metric system used by the rest of the world.
+Government accounts for about one-third of all economic activity.
+In addition, government regulates the private economy in a number of areas including antitrust laws, workplace safety, zoning, food safety, illegal activities, and so on.
+Elements of tradition or custom would include style of dress, similarity in choice of children's occupations to that of their parents, and fierce adherence to the English system of measurement rather than the metric system used by the rest of the world.